Steven-Grevera/ENC4265/manual.md

 ## Passive Items
 ![image](https://github.com/user-attachments/assets/4c10183f-e9c4-4061-b969-705508d9b1a2)
+*Figure 28: Image showing the in game UI along with the inventory open and expanded and the passive inventory slot circled in red.
+Image Taken By: Steven Grevera*

 Passive items are held items that you hold on your left side of your inventory that have various effects.
 Such as Insect Repellent, which makes it so insect based Pests cannot deal damage to the player, or will even be alerted to their presence.